 AWA in the 1980’s

 By the 1980’s, research had begun to show that senior citizens and special needs children were benefiting from the unconditional love that animals provided.
-Therefore, AWA began a structured program where volunteers would bring animals to local nursing homes on a regular basis.
+Therefore, AWA began a structured pet therapy program where volunteers would bring animals to local nursing homes on a regular basis.
 The program proved to be a great success.
 Lonely seniors who had never spoken before, would speak to the animals while petting them.
 This vital program continues today.

 In 1985, AWA received a $7,000 grant from the Geraldine R. Dodge Foundation to hire a formal Humane Education Director and a former schoolteacher was hired for the position.
 AWA continued to educate children through our Kindness Camp, a variation of our current summer camp program.
 Our outreach program exists today and is continuously expanding.

 AWA in the 1990’s